Schokiiiiiiii/DAI-Practical-work-2/application-protocol.md

 ## Transport protocol

 The NOKENET protocol is an action based message protocol.
-It must use the TCP (Transmission Control Protocol) to have reliability over the network but also have a more connexion based protocol.
+It must use the TCP (Transmission Control Protocol) to have reliability over the network but also have a more connection based protocol.
 It must use the port 7270.

 Each action must be encoded in UTF-8 and delimited by a newline character (`\n`).
 Each action must be read as a command like one in a command-line application or an old RPG video game.